microct-ana-unibe-ch/microvasculature-manuscript/content/submission/03_tomography_of_materials_and_structures/01_revision1/answer_to_reviewers.md

 > Although this is not the subject of this study, it is necessary to mention these options in the Discussion, citing the supporting literature.

 The reviewer is absolutely correct that convolutional neural networks are a powerful tool for vascular segmentation.
-We have already peformed some work on the segmentation of the vasculature with neural network-based approaches for the project dealing with implants in the minipig mandibles, but the results are not ready to be described in a manuscript.
+We have already performed some work on the segmentation of the vasculature with neural network-based approaches for the project dealing with implants in the minipig mandibles, but the results are not ready to be described in a manuscript.
 We thank the reviewer for the suggestion to mention such approaches in our manuscript and added a paragraph in the discussion.

 > With reference to the analyses conducted in Dual Energy, it is not very clear what the gain is in terms of vessels detection.